 The applicant is proposing to erect a part two/part three storey terrace of four dwellings at the corner of School Lane and which extends down the Ladysmith Road frontage.
-The properties will be three bed dwellings, two of which will have off-street parking provision for two cars each.
-The remaining two dwellings will have no off-street parking facilities.

-In addition, to the terrace of four dwellings, the applicant is also proposing to erect a detached two storey dwelling which will front School Lane and be sited to the side of no. 90 School Lane.
+The properties will be three bed dwellings and following the submission of a revised scheme all will have off-street parking facilities (2 x one car parking space and 2 x two car parking spaces) In addition, to the terrace of four dwellings, the applicant is also proposing to erect a detached two storey dwelling which will front School Lane and be sited to the side of no. 90 School Lane.
 That property will also have three bedrooms and off-street parking for two vehicles.
-The proposed layout is shown below: